Dmtrgrvnk/translator-telegram-bot/README.md

 # translator-telegram-bot
-My first small project, a telegram bot that can translate any entered text into English.
+My small project, a telegram bot that can translate any entered text into English.

 In this project, I used the following libraries: